tomasbonco/cupe/README.md

 ## Multiupload

 If you want multiupload, use `<x-cupe-gallery>` element.
 Settings are the same.
-Element does not support sending images through `<form>`.
+Element does not support sending images through `<form>` yet.

 ```
 <x-cupe-gallery width="300" height="300"></x-cupe-gallery>